Berchant/multi-user-chat-application/README.md

 1.)
 Multi-user chatting application in php.

 2.)
-User Enter's the chat area and is ready to type any message.
+User Enter's the chat area to type any message.

 3.)
 One can can see all online users.